sarangen2/linkedin-comment-responder/README.md

 # LinkedIn Comment Responder

+> **🤖 Agent-Built & Agent-Managed Workflow**
+> This project is an agentic workflow system built entirely by AI agents and managed through agent-driven development practices.
+The architecture, code, tests, and documentation were created using Kiro's spec-driven development workflow with AI assistance.

 An intelligent, agentic workflow system that automates responses to LinkedIn post comments using AI-powered response generation.
 The system analyzes your original post content and incoming comments, then generates contextually-aware, comedic responses that maintain alignment with your post's theme and tone.

 ## 🎯 Features

+### Core Capabilities
 - **Automated Comment Monitoring**: Polls LinkedIn posts for new comments at configurable intervals
 - **AI-Powered Response Generation**: Uses LLM (GPT-4, Claude, etc.) to create contextually relevant, comedic responses
 - **Manual Approval Workflow**: Optional review and approval before posting responses